mtumilowicz/scala-akka-http-workshop/README.md

     * interface
         * nothing is shared between actors
         * information is passed in messages
-    * system built out of components coupled on all three axes can only exist on one runtime and will fail completely if one of its components fails
+    * if system coupled on all three axes can only exist on one runtime and will fail completely if one of its components fails

 ## constructs
 * ActorSystem
-    * is a hierarchical group of actors which share common configuration, e.g. dispatchers, deployments, remote capabilities and addresses
-    * entry point for creating or looking up actors.
     * actors can create other actors, but who creates the first one?
         * first thing that every Akka application does is create an ActorSystem
+    * typically one ActorSystem per JVM process
+    * hierarchical group of actors which share common configuration
-    * You could compare the hierarchy of actors to a URL path structure.
+        * similar to URL path structure
-        * ActorPath
+            * ActorPath - unique path to an actor that shows the creation path up through the actor tree to the root actor
-        * Every actor has a name.
-        * This name needs to be unique per level in the hierarchy: two sibling actors can’t have the same name
+            * every actor has a name (unique per level in the hierarchy)
-        * if you don’t provide a name, Akka generates one for you, but it’s a good idea to name all your actors
+                * generated automatically, but it’s a good idea to name all your actors
-        * All actor references can be located directly by an actor path, absolute or relative.
+    * entry point for creating or looking up actors
     * is a heavyweight structure that will allocate threads, so create one per logical application
-        * Typically one ActorSystem per JVM process.
 * ActorRef
-    * immutable and serializable handle to an actor
     * ActorSystem returns an address (ActorRef) to the created top-level actor instead of the actor itself
+        * makes sense - actor could be on another server
     * can be used to send messages to the actor
-    * makes sense - actor could be on another server
-    * overview: ActorRef -> Mailbox -> Actor
+    * message -> ActorRef -> Mailbox -> Actor
 * Dispatchers
-    * In the real world, dispatchers are the communication coordinators responsible for receiving and passing messages.
+    * in the real world, dispatchers are the communication coordinators responsible for receiving and passing messages
-        * For example, with emergency services like 911, the dispatchers are the people responsible for taking in the call and passing on the messages to the other departments like the medical, fire station, police, etc.
+        * for example, emergency services 911 - the dispatchers are the people responsible for taking in the call and passing on the messages to the other departments like the medical, fire station, police, etc
-    * are said to be the main engine of an ActorSystem
+    * the main engine of an ActorSystem
-    * are responsible for selecting an actor and it’s messages and assigning them the CPU
+    * responsible for selecting an actor and it’s messages and assigning them the CPU
         * actors are lightweight because they run on top of dispatchers
-            * the actors aren’t necessarily directly proportional to the number of threads
+            * actors aren’t proportional to the number of threads
-            * actors take a lot less space than threads: around 2.7 million actors can fit in 1 GB of memory.
+            * 2.7 million actors vs 4096 threads can fit in 1 GB
-            * That’s a big difference compared to 4096 threads for 1 GB of memory
-    * Every ActorSystem will have a default dispatcher that will be used in case nothing else is configured
     * actors are invoked at some point by a dispatcher
         * dispatcher pushes the messages in the mailbox through the actors
-    * context.spawn(yourBehavior, "DispatcherFromConfig", DispatcherSelector.fromConfig("your-dispatcher"))
-        * custom dispatcher from configuration and relies on this being in your application.conf:
+    * configuring custom dispatcher
         ```
+        context.spawn(yourBehavior, "DispatcherFromConfig", DispatcherSelector.fromConfig("your-dispatcher"))
+        ```
+        and `application.conf`
+        ```
         my-dispatcher {
             # Dispatcher is the name of the event-based dispatcher
             type = Dispatcher
             # What kind of ExecutionService to use
             executor = "fork-join-executor"
             # Configuration for the fork join pool
             fork-join-executor {
                 # Min number of threads to cap factor-based parallelism number to
                 parallelism-min = 2
                 # Parallelism (threads) ... ceil(available processors * factor)
                 parallelism-factor = 2.0
                 # Max number of threads to cap factor-based parallelism number to
                 parallelism-max = 10
             }
             # Throughput defines the maximum number of messages to be
             # processed per actor before the thread jumps to the next actor.
             # Set to 1 for as fair as possible.
             throughput = 100
         }
         ```
-* An Actor is given by the combination of a Behavior and a context in which this behavior is executed
+* Actor = Behavior + Context (in which behavior is executed)
     * ActorContext
-        * An ActorContext in addition provides access to the Actor’s own identity ("self"), the ActorSystem it is part of, methods for querying the list of child Actors it created, access to Terminated and timed message scheduling.
+        * provides access to the Actor’s own identity ("self"), list of child actors, etc
-        * context.spawn() creates a child actor
+        * `context.spawn()` creates a child actor
-        * system.spawn() creates top level
+        * `system.spawn()` creates top level
     * Behavior
-        * The behavior of an actor defines how it reacts to the messages that it receives
+        * defines how actor reacts to the messages that it receives
         ```
         def apply(): Behavior[SayHello] =
             Behaviors.setup { context => // typically used as the outer most behavior when spawning an actor